Search

 As you’ll see, there are cardboard/paper product alternatives you can use, as well as glass.
 Also, try to find foods that you can regularly use the same container for – it’s a shame we don’t have milkmen anymore!
 Regardless, carry the same idea with you and try to bring a container to carry rice or other loose foods.

-In addition to these, you’ll want to work hard are minimizing your purchases of other products that we use daily but require lots of plastic.
-Go for recycled pens, wooden or recycled yogurt cup toothbrushes, and lip balms/lotions that come in tins or glass jars.
+In addition to these, you'll want to work hard are minimizing your purchases of other products that we use daily but require lots of plastic.
+Go for recycled pens, wooden toothbrushes, and lip balms/lotions that come in tins or glass jars.
 Escaping plastic completely may be impossible in our day and age, but we can still greatly reduce our total use.

 The Result